OzleSig/tic-tac-toe/README.md

 * Drawn X or O on grid using 2d list in code
 * Added changing score over matches
 * Game resets on a draw
+* Winning row/colomn/diagonal indicated in red

 ## Planned changes
-* Player indicator
-* Change colour on win state
+* Refactor the code